How to set dslr camera focus to infinity

 Depth of field plays a key role in focusing.
 It refers to the range of distance that appears acceptably sharp in an image.
 Understanding depth of field allows you to control which parts of your image are in focus and which parts are blurred.
 This creative control helps you direct the viewer’s attention to specific areas of your composition.

-See also Best weather resistant dslr camera
+See also Best dslr camera for still life

 Depending on your style and the message you want to convey, you can choose between a shallow depth of field, where only a small portion is in focus, or a deep depth of field, where most of the image is sharp from the foreground to the background.